Have questions? You’ve come to the right place for the answers…let’s get started!

 In addition, students are responsible for the cost of airfare, books, lab materials and site-visit fees.
 Health insurance and activities fees are included in the comprehensive fee.
 An overload charge will be incurred for 18 or more credit hours.

 Students need to budget independently for optional and extracurricular activities, including personal travel and spending money.
 Also, knowledge of the current exchange rates in relation to the local currency of where you will be studying will help you budget effectively.

 Please consult with the Financial Aid office to determine how your particular aid will be affected by a semester abroad.

 Tuition remission and tuition exchange does not apply to most study abroad programs.
 Please consult with the Spiegel Center for further information.

 For more detailed information on the many programs offered and the process required to apply, you can visit the new online application system:

 We invite you to learn about the program opportunities available to you.
-We also strongly encourage you to come by the Spiegel Center for Global and International Programs to meet with Kevin Hayden, Director of Study Abroad Programs.
-You can also email him at email@example.com for further information.
+We also strongly encourage you to come by the Spiegel Center for Global and International Programs to meet with our staff.
+You can also email us at firstname.lastname@example.org for further information.